 Science debate topics can be as contentious as “Should human cloning be legalized” or as intriguing and philosophical as “Is there life on other planets?” or “Is reincarnation possible?”

 The great thing about these topics is that they are relevant to a wide audience and are not limited to current events.
 You can choose topics that cover biology, psychology, genetics, and even food and nutrition.
+You can also tackle a problem that has become more palpable in recent years–jobs at risk of automation.

 Should gene editing be allowed for the purpose of guaranteeing health?